AmraniCh/vanilla-filemanager/README.md

 ## Using inline svgs

-The HTML Markup haves a big lines of code if you notice, that because of inline svgs, so why we use an inline svgs instead of icon fonts ?, this is some important advantages that's let us to make this choice.
+The HTML Markup haves big lines of code if you notice, that because of inline svgs, so why we use inline svgs instead of icon fonts?
+There are some important advantages that let us make this choice.

 * Flickering issues with icon fonts, the inline svgs render along with the DOM, whereas the icon fonts load after the rest of the other content, and users may see some flickering before loading completely the page, using svgs solves this problem.

-* Fewer http requests, as svgs are part of the DOM no need for another http request, unlike icon fonts.
+* Fewer HTTP requests, as svgs are part of the DOM no need for another HTTP request, unlike icon fonts.

 # IE Compatibility

-In regard to support some legacy browsers like IE9, we use polyfills to mimic the functionality of some js methods, however the template working just fine in IE9 and above.
+In regard to support some legacy browsers like IE9, we use polyfills to mimic the functionality of some js methods, however, the template working just fine in IE9 and above.

 # Contribution

-If you find some bugs or you have some suggestions to improve this project, or just you want to improve and practice you skills in javascript and sass then this is a good place to, take a lock in `TODO.md`, there is a lot of things to improve and features to add, however if you want to contribute fork the repo and send a pull request with your feature to add, thank you!.
+If you find some bugs or you have some suggestions to improve this project, or just you want to improve and practice your skills in javascript and sass then this is a good place to, take a look in `TODO.md`, there is a lot of things to improve and features to add, however, if you want to contribute fork the repo and send a pull request with your feature to add, thank you!.